alexiusacademia/alexiusacademia.github.io/_posts/2019-07-06-easyplan-day28.md

 On the ```Project``` class, I have set the start_date to ```None``` so that the users will be responsible on setting it.

+On the ribbon, what I did is to initialize the project start date.
+Then on saving, since python can't pickle ```wx.DateTime``` objects, I just created tuples from that object.
+This will now in turn reversed on opening a project file.

 End: ---